Terreii/use-pouchdb/docs/introduction/pouchdb_couchdb.md

 If CouchDB is the big sibling, than **PouchDB** is its little sibling.
 PouchDB is a clone of CouchDB in JavaScript.
 It syncs with CouchDB.
 And you can use it in the browser, or your node app.
 It also has an [extensive plugin ecosystem](https://pouchdb.com/external.html).

 Because PouchDB and CouchDB are so alike, and this package uses PouchDB, I will use PouchDB synonymously for PouchDB and CouchDB.
 If I explicitly mean CouchDB, then I will write CouchDB.
 If PouchDB is explicitly meant, then I will note it so, or if I write about a PouchDB plugin, it will always be PouchDB (the JS package).
+The biggest difference is that CouchDB's API are URLs while PouchDB's is on JavaScript Objects.

 > There is a [PouchDB Server](https://github.com/pouchdb/pouchdb-server).
 It implements more/most of CouchDBs API (like user management).
 And most of what will be marked as CouchDB also works with PouchDB Server.
 Which makes PouchDB Server an ideal candidate for development.
 But use CouchDB in production!